-The Company owns 4 claims and 17 leases in the PGB area of the Northwest Territories.
+The Company owns various leases in the PGB area of the Northwest Territories.

-During the year ended November 30, 2019, a write-off of \$383,034 was recorded against the PGB project as the Company has allowed certain leases to lapse without renewal, and there are no current or future budgeted exploration programs in place for this project.
-Additionally, during the year then ended the Company reclassified cumulative exploration costs of \$64,440 from the PGB project to the CH project, representing historical costs incurred on certain Zip claims which otherwise make up a portion of the CH project.
+During the year ended November 30, 2020, a write-off of \$7,220 (2019 - \$383,034) was recorded against the PGB project.
+No current or future budgeted exploration programs are in place for this project.

+During the year ended November 30, 2019, the Company reclassified cumulative exploration costs of \$64,440 from the PGB project to the CH project, representing historical costs incurred on certain Zip tenures which otherwise make up a portion of the CH project.